shutaozhenzhen/thetimelineproj/doc/process.rst

 Backlog
 -------

-The backlog contains problems that have been identified by users of timeline.
+The backlog contains problems that have been identified by users of Timeline.

 Collecting problems
 ~~~~~~~~~~~~~~~~~~~

-* The main way users of timeline interact with the project is via the mailing list
+* The main way users of Timeline interact with the project is via the mailing list
 * Requests that users make are transformed into problem descriptions
 * Usually a conversation is needed to find the problem description
 * Crash reports are already clear problem descriptions